Request to Reopen a Case Closed for Failure to Reply

 When and how will I hear a reply from the Office?

-- Prior to submitting your application, review the e-mail address you provide to the Office, to make sure it is correct and actively checked.
+- Prior to submitting your application, review the email address you provide to the Office.
+Make sure it is correct and that the account is active.

-- Regularly check the e-mail account until you receive your certificate.
+- Regularly check the email account until you receive your certificate.

 - Notify the Copyright Office if you change your email address before you have received a certificate of registration.